 Ingredients Needed

-- Salt: A pinch of salt balances the sweetness and enhances the overall taste.
+- Salt: A pinch balances sweetness.

 Detailed Recipe for Jalapeño Peanut Brittle